-] Related pedagogies Strengths Limitations Roles of teacher Recommendations • Reflective • Pools ideas and • More time- • The teacher is a discussion experiences from a consuming facilitator, supporter - oulsory Part: Business and Economics • Case studies group • Outcomes can be and resource person. s - Poverty • Debates • Is effective after a unpredictable • The teacher is tudents to investigate the ways in which ous organisations alleviate poverty, and • Report writing presentation, film or • Possibility of encouraged to use evaluate their effectiveness. • Reflective video show, or other students not seeing open-ended questions journals learning experiences the relevance to their and to persuade Electi ve Part: Buddhism - Buddhism in China • Worksheets that need to be own situations students to give more Ask st udents to collect pictures, photographs and • Surveys analysed • More demanding on explanation or article s on one of the following for conducting a • Allows everyone to the skills and elaboration of their case st tudy so as to help them have a deeper participate actively in experience of the answers. unders standing about the development of the process teacher Buddh nism in China: • Develops students' (i) Statues of Buddha; analytical and (ii) Costumes of Buddhist monks and nuns; or problem-solving (iii) Buddhist architecture. skills • Allows students to Electi ve Part: Christianity - Temptation apply new Write a report on "The types of temptation which knowledge and skills young people in Hong Kong face today".
+Related pedagogies Strengths Limitations Roles of teacher Recommendations • Reflective Pools ideas and • More time- • The teacher is a discussion experiences from a consuming facilitator, supporter Compulsory Part: Business and Economics Case studies group Outcomes can be and resource person.
+Ethics - Poverty Debates • Is effective after a unpredictable • The teacher is Ask students to investigate the ways in which religious organisations alleviate poverty, and Report writing presentation, film or Possibility of encouraged to use evaluate their effectiveness.
+Reflective video show, or other students not seeing open-ended questions journals learning experiences the relevance to their and to persuade Elective Part: Buddhism - Buddhism in China Worksheets that need to be own situations students to give more Ask students to collect pictures, photographs and Surveys analysed More demanding on explanation or articles on one of the following for conducting a • Allows everyone to the skills and elaboration of their case study so as to help them have a deeper participate actively in experience of the answers. understanding about the development of the process teacher Buddhism in China: Develops students' (i) Statues of Buddha; analytical and (ii) Costumes of Buddhist monks and nuns; or problem-solving (iii) Buddhist architecture. skills Allows students to Elective Part: Christianity - Temptation apply new Write a report on "The types of temptation which knowledge and skills young people in Hong Kong face today".